vincent-peugnet/wcms/MANUAL.md

 #### Bookmarks

-Bookmarks can be created as shortcuts to quickly jump to a specified view.

-There are two kinds of bookmarks :

-- Home bookmarks
-- Media bookmars

-Each one is doing the same thing : saving a specific filter setting and allow you to access it in one click.
+A bookmark store page filters settings.

-After ajusting [home options](#options), or [media filters](#media-filters), select the bookmark menu (in the [home menu](#home-menu) or [media menu](#media-menu)), add a name and a symbol, this will add a new bookmark in the main top bar !
+After ajusting [home options](#options), select the bookmark menu in the [home menu](#home-menu), add a name and a symbol, this will add a new bookmark on the left side of the home view !